verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] New guy?
 I don't respect that smell.
 - [ ] I broke a grown man that day.
 - [ ] What a tough way to go through life.
+- [ ] Name a neurological disease after me when I die